Juventus Fan Token (JUV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Juventus Fan Token Historical Price

-According to the latest data gathered on Juventus Fan Token live price page, the current price of Juventus Fan Token is 1.095USD.
-The circulating supply of Juventus Fan Token(JUV) is 9.25M JUV , giving it a market capitalization of $10.14M.
+According to the latest data gathered on Juventus Fan Token live price page, the current price of Juventus Fan Token is 1.16USD.
+The circulating supply of Juventus Fan Token(JUV) is 9.45M JUV , giving it a market capitalization of $10.99M.

 The Juventus Fan Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JUV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.